QDRIVEdotDev/GLaDOS-Intention-Engine/README.md

 ### 🧠 The Scaling Strategy

-The GLaDOS Intention Engine utilizes a modular architecture to turn the 8B parameter ceiling into a structural advantage.
+The v3.1.1 Intention Engine utilizes a modular architecture to turn the 8B parameter ceiling into a structural advantage while wearing a GLaDOS themed persona.
 By offloading logic validation to the **Cortex** layer, reliability becomes a product of deliberate user configuration rather than raw model probability.
 This ensures the system functions deterministically for your unique purpose today, while creating a resilient foundation that is ready to scale immediately should higher compute resources become available.

 ---